RaulPontello/deploy_aws_infrastructure_with_terraform/README.md

 # Deploy infrastructure with terraform
-This repository is destined to deploy and S3 bucket and send files to it using Terraform
+This repository is destined to deploy AWS resources using Terraform

 Before you start, create and AWS Account to create an user and get Access Key